- Chart

 History and Background

 Restaurant Brands International Inc. (RBI) was formed in 2014 through the merger of Burger King and Tim Hortons.
+Burger King was founded in 1954, and Tim Hortons in 1964.
 In 2017, RBI acquired Popeyes Louisiana Kitchen.
-The company focuses on quick-service restaurants (QSR).
+The company has grown through acquisitions and global expansion of its brands.

 Core Business Areas